 Lachlan is a friendly and empathetic Australian therapist with experience in public, community and private mental health settings.
 He treats a broad spectrum of mental health issues, using Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Schema Therapy, as well as mindfulness-based practices.
 He aims to develop a therapeutic relationship of compassion, trust and effort on both sides, and is passionate about helping people find new ways to understand their problems and live a full and meaningful life.
 He sees patients online only.
 Read more...

-Kathy is a clinical psychologist who works with children, adolescents, families and couples.
-She helps parents deal with issues such as pre- and post-natal depression and anxiety, bonding with children, and school difficulties.
+Kathy is a British family and relationship psychologist who works with babies, adolescents and couples.
+She helps parents deal with issues such as pre- and post-natal depression and anxiety, bonding with children.
 She has more than two decades of experience as a psychologist, has raised three children in France and knows first-hand the challenges of negotiating the school system, bringing up bilingual kids and building a fulfilling family life in a new environment.
 She also provides relationship therapy for couples, and believes in providing tailor-made support for each case.
 Read more...

 Emily is an American psychologist who has worked with adults and children in hospital and clinical settings.
 She has experience with a wide range of mental health issues including anxiety, depression, stress, and problems of cultural adjustment.
 She aims to create a friendly, non-judgmental space, where people can openly share and feel understood.
 Passionate about providing therapy based upon the latest research in psychology and neuroscience, she aims to help people to lead happier and mentally healthier lives, and to connect with what really matters.
 Read more...